HolyBlackCat/cpp-tutorials/language/02_basics/19_functions.md

 ### Multiple parameters

-You can have more than one parameter, which then requires the same number of arguments when calling the function.
+You can have more than one parameter, which then requires the matching number of arguments when calling the function.
 Not much to say about this, it's fairly straightforward.

 ```cpp
 void IncreaseX(int value, int multiplier)